OpenSoftwareSolutions/Teamshare/README.md

 Teamshare source can be downloaded from TODO archive.

-The Teamshare GIT repository is available on GitHug at https://github.com/open-software-solutions/teamshare
+The Teamshare GIT repository is available on GitHub at https://github.com/open-software-solutions/teamshare

 Documentation
 -------------